Sensual Phrase: Plot

 Kaito Yoshioka, president of a rival label, resents Λucifer's success.
 He decides to use Aine to break up the band and brutally rapes her in an attempt to break Sakuya.
 A guilt-ridden Hitoshi finds Aine and takes her to his home to try to comfort her, helping her avoid Sakuya out of shame, self-loathing, and fear of being rejected.
 When Aine tries to commit suicide that night, Takayama tells Sakuya.
-Devasted, Sakuya loses his voice along with the desire to sing and leaves the band.
+Devastated, Sakuya loses his voice along with the desire to sing and leaves the band.
 Yuki realizes that the only way to protect the entire band is to sign with Sakuya's half-brother Ralph's label, taking the band international.
 Meanwhile, Sakuya tries to kill Yoshioka, but Ralph stops him.
 He reminds Sakuya that Aine needs him to be with her, not in prison.
 Ralph avenges Aine by having Yoshioka investigated for tax evasion and fraud, which destroys his company.